quanterall/HaskellMaterials/README.md

 In the article, these points are being stressed in different parts and I want to reiterate them and point them out as things to do and experiment with:

-- Experiment with programs keeping state in `Env` and executing in `ReaderT YourEnvironment IO`, use both `IO.IORef.IORef` and `Control.Concurrent.STM.TVar`, recognize how `STM` is for transactional memory modifications and should be used when memory could be modified at the same time in different places.
+- Experiment with programs keeping state in `Env` and executing in `ReaderT Env IO`, use both `IO.IORef.IORef` and `Control.Concurrent.STM.TVar`, recognize how `STM` is for transactional memory modifications and should be used when memory could be modified at the same time in different places.
 - Experiment with `(MonadReader env m, HasSpecificThing env) => ...
 ReaderT env m` to limit what a function can access from your environment, making it impossible that it touches things it shouldn't.